deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 - **Bye Bye to user policing (logins, passwords, OAUTH, privacy policies etc.)**:
-  Web app developers never obtain or touch any user data or user identities, and can have piece of mind of not being responsible for any data, and not having to program identity management and social discovery UIs.
+  Web app developers never obtain or touch any user data or user identities, and can have peace of mind of not being responsible for any data, and not having to program identity management and social discovery UIs.
   Messengers already provide all of this through arranging chat groups or rooms.